dheeproject/Swift-Playgrounds/README.md

 # Swift-Playgrounds
-Here I will post some playgrounds that will help anyone who wants to learn swift critical parts practically
+Here I will post some playgrounds that will help anyone who wants to learn swift basic & critical parts practically